IBM/containerization-for-sap-s4hana/README.md

 ## Important Note

-**This is a beta release and targets for test and other non-production landscapes.
+**This release targets test and other non-production landscapes.
 The created deliverables are not supported by SAP nor agreed to a roadmap for official support in current state (see also SAP Note 1122387 - *Linux: SAP Support in virtualized environments*)**